0Walle/medusa-docs/docs/tutorial.md

 ### The `bool` type

 A `bool` can only have two values: `true` or `false`, they are mainly used in conditional expressions for control flow which will be shown later.
-Comparision and equality operators result in a `bool`.
+Comparison and equality operators result in a `bool`.

 Equality operators `==` and `!=` can be used with every type.